xlladdins/xll/docs/Excel4MacrosH-P.md

 **OPTIONS.LISTS.ADD**?(**import\_ref, list\_num**)

-String\_array    is an array of strings or cell reference that contains the custom items in the list, a named cell reference, or an external reference containing the items of the custom list to add.
+String\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array of strings or cell reference that contains the custom items in the list, a named cell reference, or an external reference containing the items of the custom list to add.

-Import\_ref    is the reference to the cells that contain the members of the custom list.
+Import\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the reference to the cells that contain the members of the custom list.
 If A1:A12 contains the twelve signs of the Zodiac starting with Aquarius, then this function will add the contents of these twelve cells as a custom list.

-By\_row    is a logical value that if TRUE, and if importing from cells, assumes that the list items are in sequential rows.
+By\_row&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that if TRUE, and if importing from cells, assumes that the list items are in sequential rows.
 If FALSE, assumes that the list items are in columns.
 If omitted, Microsoft Excel will try to determine the order of the custom lists according to the layout of the sheet.

-List\_num    is a number specifying which list to activate.
+List\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying which list to activate.
 If omitted, then New List will be activated.

 **Remarks**